Crash Bandicoot 4: It's About Time: Character and story development

 Tropy's role as the catalyst of the game's dimension-hopping narrative granted the artists ample opportunity for exploration.
 A wide range of variations on Tropy were created, including an infant piloting a mechanical suit.
 The prospect of adding a female villain to the series led the team to create the female Tropy, whose design was influenced by Victorian horror audiobooks.
 For N. Brio's boss battle, Kole created a number of alternate forms that Brio would transform himself into, including a "Slinky worm" and a pterosaur.
 Although the team ultimately only used Brio's trademark "hulking brute" form for simplicity, the team's positive response to the pterosaur design led to its inclusion in the end-of-level cutscene.
 Recurring antagonist Ripper Roo was intended to appear as a boss at the end of the "Run It Bayou" level, but does not appear in the final game.
-Although Nitros Oxide, the antagonist of Crash Team Racing, was rejected as a potential playable character due to his association with racing-based gameplay, he appears in the "Bermugula's Orbit" group of levels, in which his spaceship is hijacked by the two Tropies.
+Although Nitros Oxide, the antagonist of Crash Team Racing, was rejected as a potential playable character due to his association with racing-based gameplay, he appears in the "Bermugula's Orbit" group of levels, in which his spaceship is hijacked by the two Tropys.
 His inclusion prompted the art team to design several members of his species, who appear as enemy characters.

 While acknowledging the universal appeal of physical humor, Toys for Bob sought to ensure that the game spoke specifically to its adult target audience.
 To this end, they included suggestive innuendos in some of the skin names and level titles (e.g. "Big Horn Energy" and "Booty Calls"), as well as edgier scenarios such as N. Tropy's narcissism culminating in an incestuous relationship with his female self.
 This direction influenced the self-aware script, in which the series' altered continuity is humorously alluded to in one scene.